Gammer0909/ConsoleGraphics/README.md

   1. Ability to make squares ✅
   2. Ability to make Single-Width Titles ✅
   3. Ability to make custom size Titles
-  4. Ability to make simple animations
+  4. Ability to make simple animations ✅
+  5. Ability to make custom frame sizes for animations

  # ConsoleGame